Alluxio/alluxio/docs/en/kubernetes/Metrics-On-Kubernetes.md

 ![Master Metrics]({{ '/img/screenshot_generalMetrics.png' | relativize_url }})

-To access the wbe UI of the leading master, you need to forward a port on a physical machine to the master web port.
+To access the web UI of the leading master, you need to forward a port on a physical machine to the master web port.
 For example, if your leading master is running in pod `alluxio-master-0` and you want to serve the Alluxio master web UI at node `master-node-1` on port `8080`, you can run the following command on your control plane:
 ```console